Moto Guzzi V85 TT: Engine and transmission

 The engine is, typical for Moto Guzzi, an air-cooled longitudinal 90° V-twin Four-stroke engine.
 It features two valves per cylinder, which are controlled by one central camshaft via push rods and rocker arms.
 The intake valve is made of Titanium, which allows for a sharp camshaft profile due to its low weight.
 Fuel is injected electronically and the air intake is controlled by a central Throttle body, with a diameter of 52 mm.
 The throttle body is operated electronically (i.e. Ride by wire), allowing for different response settings.
 The engine generates 59 kW (80 PS) at 7750/min from its displacement of 853 cm^{3} and a compression ratio of 10,5:1.
 Maximum Torque is 80 Nm at 5000/min, while over 70 Nm are available between 3500/min and 8000/min.
 The power is transmitted to the rear wheel via 6-gear transmission and a shaft drive.
 The Shaft drive is unique to the V 85 TT, which is the only middleweight adventure bike to feature it (as of April 2019).
 The motorcycle is homologated to the Euro-5 emission standard and has a fuel consumption of 4,9 L /100 km according to the WMTC cycle, which equals 118 g CO_{2} per kilometre.

 Chassis

 The V85 TT has a trellis frame made of steel and it used its engine as a load bearing element.
 Front suspension features a 41 mm Upside-Down fork with 170 mm of travel, which is adjustable in preload and damping.
 The rear suspension uses a single shock between the swing arm and the frame.
 It offers 170 mm of travel and adjustable preload and damping, just as the front suspension.
 The braking system comprises Brembo dual floating 320-mm Disc brakes at the front wheel and a single 260-mm disc at the rear wheel.
-Moto Guzzi sells the V85 TT with wire wheels exclusively.
+Moto Guzzi sells the V85 TT with wire wheels for the Travel and base trims and spoke wheels for the Strada trim.
 The front wheel is 19 inches in diameter with a 110/80 Tyre, while the rear wheel is 17 inches with a 150/70 tyre.